Care4Kids Meetings Scheduled Across State

 As you know, the tax on diapers and feminine hygiene products will become exempt from sales tax as part of the budget implementer bill here in Connecticut.
 Our friends at the Diaper Bank have asked us to help distribute this petition to help other states, in this case California, make diapers more affordable.

-A bill passed by California lawmakers would give families with children under the age of two and receiving assistance via CalWORKS (the state's welfare program), a monthly $50 voucher to purchase diapers.
+bill passed by California lawmakers would give families with children under the age of two and receiving assistance via CalWORKS (the state's welfare program), a monthly $50 voucher to purchase diapers.

 The bill requires the signature of Governor Jerry Brown by September 30, 2016, to become law.

-Please pass this request along to any friends or colleagues you may have in California and if you feel inclined to do so, sign the petition.
+Please pass this request along to any friends or colleagues you may have in California and if you feel inclined to do so, sign the petition

 All Our Kin Co-Founder Featured in Time